letterpad/letterpad/README.md

 There are few things that you should know before running letterpad in a production environment.

-- In the root folder, you will find a file `env.sample`.
+- In the root folder, you will find a file `.env.sample`.
 Clone is file and rename it to `.env`.
 The most important key is `SECRET_KEY`, set the value of this key to something different.
 This key is used to encrypt passwords, sessions and preview links.

 - Letterpad Admin runs on the url `/admin`.
 If you would like to run the admin dashboard in the root url, edit `next.config.js` and remove the basePath.
 Also open `.env` and remove the `/admin` from all the urls.